Here’s everything about large items on your desktop slowing down your computer:

 Indexing usually won’t slow down your computer in any noticeable way.

 Modern hardware is very fast, so it’s just not a common problem.
 But, I’m trying to be thorough, and this is technically possible.

 If you think you have an indexing issue, you can usually tell by using the search feature.

 If the whole computer slows down when you try to search for something, that’s likely related to indexing.

 You can find steps to resolve it here.

 If searches are never slow, then indexing isn’t an issue for your system.

 Why Doesn’t Size Matter For Your Desktop?

-So, the two primary ways your desktop can slow down your computer are with image drawing (also known as graphics rendering) and indexing.
+So, the two primary ways your desktop can slow down your computer are image drawing (also known as graphics rendering) and indexing.

 So, it stands to reason that larger images and bigger files would be harder for the computer, right?